West Africa Energy Cooperation Summit Agenda 2025

 Minister of Petroleum, Energy & Mines, Gambia

-Director General, Communauté Électrique du Bénin (CEB), Benin
+Director Projects, Communauté Électrique du Bénin (CEB), Benin

 Arnaud Gouet